Jack Henry Abbott: Manslaughter and return to prison

 At about 5 a.m. on July 18, 1981, six weeks after being paroled from prison, Abbott and two women, Véronique de St. André and Susan Roxas, went to a small cafe named the Binibon, located at 79 Second Avenue in Manhattan.
 Richard Adan, the owner's 22-year-old playwright/actor son-in-law, was there working as a waiter.
 Abbott got up from his table and asked Adan to direct him to the bathroom.
 Adan explained that the bathroom could be accessed only through the kitchen, and because the restaurant did not have accident insurance for customers, only employees could use the bathroom.
 Abbott argued with him.
 Adan led him outside to a dumpster, on 5th St, outside the restaurant, to urinate, and Abbott stabbed Adan to death.
 The next day, unaware of Abbott's crime, the New York Times published Anatole Broyard's review of In the Belly of the Beast.

 Fleeing to Louisiana, after some time in hiding, Abbott was recognized by a business owner, and he was detained until the police arrived to arrest him in Morgan City, Louisiana.
 Abbott was working as a roughneck in an oilfield.
 He was charged with Adan's murder and represented by a well-known defense attorney, Ivan Fisher.
 At his trial in January 1982, Abbott gained the endorsement of such celebrities as writer Jerzy Kosinski.
 He was convicted of manslaughter but acquitted of murder, and sentenced to 15 years to life.

 Apart from the advance fee of $12,500, Abbott did not receive any revenue from In the Belly of the Beast.
 Adan's widow successfully sued Abbott for $7.5 million in damages, which meant she would receive all the money from the book's sales.

-Mailer was criticized for his role in getting Abbott released and was accused of being so impressed by Abbott's evident writing talent that he did not consider the man's violent nature.
+Mailer was criticized for his role in getting Abbott released and was accused of being so impressed by Abbott's evident writing talent that he did not consider his violent nature.
 In a 1992 interview in The Buffalo News, Mailer said that his involvement with Abbott was "another episode in my life in which I can find nothing to cheer about or nothing to take pride in".
-Kosinski admitted that their advocacy of Abbott was, in essence, "a fraud.”
+Kosinski admitted that their advocacy of Abbott was, in essence, "a fraud."

 Later years and death

 Abbott's second book, My Return (1987), was not as popular as In the Belly of the Beast.

 In 2001, Abbott appeared before the parole board.
 His application was denied because of his failure to express remorse, his lengthy criminal record, and his disciplinary problems in prison.

-On February 10, 2002, Jack Abbott hanged himself in his prison cell using a makeshift noose constructed from his bedsheets and shoelaces.
+On February 10, 2002, Jack Abbott hanged himself in his prison cell using a makeshift noose made from his bedsheets and shoelaces.
 He left a suicide note, the contents of which have not been made public.